How to Register for the SAT in 2026: Step-by-Step Guide (Dates, Fees & the Strategy Most Students Miss)

 Once you submit the form, you'll get a confirmation email.
 Inside, you'll find your SAT admission ticket.
 Save it, print it, and screenshot it.
 Just in case.

 Students often get stuck on the simplest things.
-Here’s a quick IvyStrides checklist of what not to do when creating your College Board account:
+Here's a quick IvyStrides checklist of what not to do when creating your College Board account and registering:

-Using nicknames – Your name MUST match your passport or school ID
+Name mismatch - Your name MUST match your passport or school ID exactly

 Typing commas or symbols in your address causes registration errors

-Selecting the wrong school – international students must check “My school is not listed”.
+Selecting the wrong school - international students must check "My school is not listed" if applicable

 Adding spaces in your password phrase - the system will reject it

-Skipping parent email CC – parents often want to stay in the loop on scores & updates
+Skipping parent email CC - parents often want to stay in the loop on scores and updates

 What Happens After You Register for the SAT?